-Cash inflows from operating activities were \$100.1 million, up \$4.7 million from 2012, resulting from increased revenue from an electric rate increase in 2013 and higher energy sales, offset by increased operating expense.
-Cash outflows from non-capital financing activities increased \$0.6 million due to an increase in the city dividend for utility ownership and payment in lieu of tax.
-Cash outflows from capital and related financing activities increased \$56.3 million due to the acquisition and construction of capital assets and the 2013 financing.
-Cash inflows from investing activities increased \$51.3 million due to investment maturities that were used to fund LES operations and capital projects.
+Cash inflows from operating activities were \$103,734,000, up \$3,661,000 from 2013, resulting from increased retail revenue from an electric rate increase in 2014 and higher wholesale revenue, offset by increased operating expense.
+Cash outflows from noncapital financing activities increased \$1,124,000 due to an increase in the payment in lieu of tax and other expenses related primarily to a property tax settlement with the State of Wyoming.
+Cash outflows from capital and related financing activities decreased \$45,838,000 due to a decrease in acquisition and construction of capital assets and \$31,000,000 of proceeds from commercial paper issuance in 2014.
+Cash inflows from investing activities decreased \$46,622,000 due to investment purchases related to the commercial paper issuance.